MP Estate Planning UK

 What is Inheritance Tax?

-Inheritance Tax (IHT) is a tax on the estate of someone who’s passed away.
-The estate includes all their assets, such as property, money, and possessions.
-For more detailed information, you can visit Age UK’s guide on Inheritance Tax.
+Inheritance Tax (IHT) is a tax levied on the estate of someone who has died.
+The “estate” includes everything they owned: property, savings, investments, personal possessions, and even certain gifts made in the years before death.
+For more detailed background, you can visit Age UK’s guide on Inheritance Tax.

 The History of Inheritance Tax in the UK